centrahq/api-documentation/pages/06.plugins/04.paypal/docs.md

     category: docs
 ---

-This plugin enables payments with a customers PayPal account or with creditcard.
+This plugin enables payments with a customers PayPal account or with credit card.

 ### Set up